-In January of 2013, CoreCivic (then CCA) converted to a Real Estate Investment Trust (REIT).
-Although the company operates prisons as its primary form of business, the prisons themselves constitute real estate.
+In January 2013, CoreCivic, Inc. converted to a Real Estate Investment Trust (REIT).
+Although CoreCivic, Inc.’s primary form of business is operating prisons, the prisons themselves are considered real estate.
 By creating an entity called a taxable REIT subsidiary (TRS), the company can separate the operational side of its private prison management from the real estate side of owning and generating income from correctional facilities.
 There are special tax advantages for REITs, which generally pay no income tax.
 They also must distribute at least 90 percent of their income to shareholders in the form of dividends.
-In April of 2013, CCA awarded a special dividend to stockholders of $675 million, or $6.66 per share of common stock.
+In April 2013, CoreCivic, Inc. awarded a special dividend to stockholders of $675 million, or $6.66 per share of common stock.

-In 2013, the Texas Observer called the state’s CCA-run Dawson State Jail for nonviolent offenders in Dallas “the worst state jail in Texas.”
-Seven inmates have died in Dawson since 2004, generally due to medical neglect and malpractice.
-One prisoner gave birth to a premature baby at 26 weeks after CCA guards refused her cries for medical attention, she claims.
-The baby was delivered in a prison toilet with no medical assistance and died four days later.
+In 2013, the Texas Observer called the CoreCivic-run Dawson State Jail “the worst state jail in Texas.”
+Between 2004 and 2013, seven incarcerated people died, most due to medical neglect and malpractice.
+One prisoner gave birth to a premature baby at 26 weeks after CoreCivic guards refused her cries for medical attention.
+The baby was delivered in a prison toilet with no medical attention and died four days later.
+In August 2013, the Texas Department of Criminal Justice closed the facility.

 Economic Activism Highlights